-Filter Cluster is used to group and aggregate multiple Packet Filters and/or Flow Filters.
+Filter Cluster groups, aggregates and controls multiple Packet Filters and/or Flow Filters.

 The hardware requirements for Filter Cluster are very low because the traffic information is pre-aggregated by the associated Filters.
 If Filter Cluster is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.